sheryjebu/introduction-to-oop/Java/activity_4.md

 ## Exercise 4.3 - Edit the `Pigeon` class to override methods defined by the `Bird` class

-- In your existing `Pigeon` class, add the following implementation for the `Speak()` method by overriding the abstract class' `Speak()` method.
+- In your existing `Pigeon` class, add the following implementation for the `speak()` method by overriding the abstract class' `speak()` method.

-- Notice that for the `Pigeon` class, we'd like to use the default implementation for `Fly()` which is defined in the abstract class.
+- Notice that for the `Pigeon` class, we'd like to use the default implementation for `fly()` which is defined in the abstract class.

 ```java